- Understanding your equipment needs

 POS system and website

 The point-of-sale system is the final piece of the puzzle that makes these other machines useful.
 When your customer goes to pay, how will you process that transaction?
-Through a POS but a POS should do much more than just run a payment.
+A POS should do much more than just run a payment.

 A coffee shop POS system such as Poster POS allows the business to closely monitor sales, track inventory, and even help build customer relationships.
 Enable discounts, customer loyalty programs, and reward your regulars through an easy-to-use system.

 Pricing for POS systems can change depending on your business size and needs.
-Contact Poster POS to explore a customized plan that fits your business and your budget.
+Contact Poster POS to explore a customized plan that fits your business and your budget, and check out our handheld POS system!

 Curbside pickup supplies